Peak Resources & the Preservation of Knowledge

 The USA is down to oil reserves that could power our country, at current rates of use, for four years.
 This vast country, with limited train and mass transit systems, combined with massive dependence on vehicles to reach sprawling suburbs, makes the United States very vulnerable to oil shocks.

-There are plans in place for rationing should shortages strike, and there is room for demand destruction.
+There are plans in place for rationing should shortages strike (Wendling 2005, IEA 2005), and there is room for demand destruction.
 The U.S. rationing plan calls for agriculture to take what it needs off the top.
 After that other critical agencies will get what they need.
 Anything left over will be distributed to everyone else.

 Natural Gas Depletion

 North America will face the depletion of natural gas within the next decades.
-Natural gas extraction has a much steeper rate of decline than oil – current annual new well decline is 31% and half of the natural gas needed in 2012 is going to come from fields that haven’t even been discovered yet.
+Natural gas extraction has a much steeper rate of decline than oil – current annual new well decline is 31% and half of the natural gas needed in 2012 is going to come from fields that haven’t even been discovered yet (EIA 2000).
 This problem is as serious as oil depletion.

 Replacing fossil fuels with some other energy source

-At one time, the Energy Returned on Energy Invested (EROI) for oil was at least 100 to 1.1 We are reaching the point where the EROI of oil will be 1 and no more drilling will take place.
+At one time, the Energy Returned on Energy Invested (EROI) for oil was at least 100 to 1.1 We are reaching the point where the EROI of oil will be 1 and no more drilling will take place (Boxell 2004).
 It was while the EROI of oil was high that most of our current infrastructure was built.

 Evidence suggests that the EROI of corn ethanol is less than one, which means it takes more energy to make than you get out of it – an energy sink.

-Pimentel and Patzek have shown that it takes twenty seven to fifty seven percent more fossil fuel energy to create ethanol or biodiesel than you get in the energy returned.
-Worse yet, this is done at a tremendous environmental cost, since biofuel crops harm soil structure and remove the nutrients, deplete groundwater, pollute water with pesticides, insecticides, and herbicides, cause eutrophication of water via nitrogen runoff, increase soil erosion, and contribute to air pollution and global warming at the ethanol plant and when burned in cars.
+Pimentel and Patzek have shown that it takes 27 to 57 percent more fossil fuel energy to create ethanol or biodiesel than you get in the energy returned.
+Worse yet, this is done at a tremendous environmental cost, since biofuel crops harm soil structure and remove the nutrients, deplete groundwater, pollute water with pesticides, insecticides, and herbicides, cause eutrophication of water via nitrogen runoff, increase soil erosion, and contribute to air pollution and global warming at the ethanol plant and when burned in cars (Pimentel et al 2005).

 Even if the highest claim of a net energy for ethanol of 1.67 were true, a much greater EROI than .67 is needed to run civilization.
 The 1 in the 1.67 is needed just to make the ethanol.
 An EROI of .67 has 150 times less energy than oil when we started building American infrastructure.

-Charles A. S. Hall, who has been studying net energy for decades, believes that you’d need an EROI of at least 5 to run civilization, because you need to include the energy to make the machines, mitigate environmental damage, feed and house the workers, etc.
+Charles A. S. Hall, who has been studying net energy for decades, believes that you’d need an EROI of at least 5 to run civilization, because you need to include the energy to make the machines, mitigate environmental damage, feed and house the workers, and so on (Hall 2004).

-In 1992 such a wind farm would cost 200 million dollars, which doesn’t include labor and maintenance costs, and would serve less than one percent of the United States population.
+In 1992 such a wind farm would cost $200 million, which doesn’t include labor and maintenance costs, and would serve less than one percent of the United States population.
 It would cost over $200,000,000,000 to build enough windmills to generate electrical power for everyone (though of course, you couldn’t, since not all areas have enough wind).
 With energy prices many times higher now than in 1992, the cost would be far more expensive.

 After fossil fuels are gone, the windmills must be able to generate enough energy to maintain themselves and build new windmills, including all of the equipment used to mine the metal and concrete components, forge metal into blades and towers, and build the trucks and roads that enable windmills to be delivered to their sites.
 Windmill energy must also provide the energy to build and maintain the electric grid and storage battery infrastructure, and all of the people involved in the process.
 Any extra energy could now be used to run civilization.